 Next up, while testing a drill, we considered three major metrics – performance, durability and battery life.
 Here is more about them –

 Like any power tool, it all comes down to performance.
-For a cordless drill, performance was judged on how will it can perform on different kinds of tasks.
+For a cordless drill, performance was judged on how well it can perform different kinds of tasks.
 We drilled different types of woods and even tested on some thick metals.

 Another thing we considered in performance was how consistent was the drill in its performance.
 So we tested out the drills for long hours and compared the levels of performance.